csga5000/tinymce-prevent-delete/README.md

 # tinymce-prevent-delete
 This is meant to work with tinymce's noneditable plugin and will prevent the deletion of non-editable elements

 I made it for my own purposes, but since it took a lot of time and messing with to get working I figured I'd share it.
-That being said it may not work for you.
-I've tested it's functionality on tinymce version 4.4.1
+That being said it may not work for you if you're not using it in a similar way to me.
+I've tested it's functionality on tinymce version 4.4.1.

 ## Usage
 index.html